 |Credit cards||Not accepted|

-The English brochures are available at the entrance.
-The premise of the temple is really large, but their English website offers you a map for details.
+There are English brochures are available at the entrance.
+The area of the temple is really large, but their English website offers you a detailed map.

 |Information||Japanese, English, Chinese, and Korean|